labgem/microscope-user-doc/docs/content/expdata/NGSEvoAnalysis.rst

 -----------------------------------------------------------------------

 For each reported mutation, a **score**, which is meant to indicate the confidence one can have in the prediction, is computed.
+This score is reported in the tables described below.

 The exact score depends on the nature of the mutation but is always of the form:

 .. math::